White Water Rafting – Kali River

 We had boarded a train from Chennai to Bangalore on the afternoon of 8th November, which was more than empty for it was diwali day.
 Quite a comfortable journey with the usual making fun Balaji and we saw all of us getting down at the Bangalore city station by 7.45pm .
 We had a good hour and a half before we had to board another train to Londa, so we decided to step out of the station for a heavy dinner.
 We navigated through the over crowded platform of our next train to Londa and we had just about time to find our seats and take a deep breath to see our train depart.

-For, we having coming from place where southern railway operates we found the cleanliness and orderliness a little to our dislike.
+little to our dislike.
 After a talk into night with Mani it was 1 am by the time we were all fast asleep.
 I was the first one to get up in the morning to the familiar tone of my mobile alarm.
 We all got up and took a peep out through the window and all we saw was thick deep forest in haze with the cold wind through our hair.
 Not everyday you get a chance to get up and experience it, more so for the people who live in the crowded cities whose best friend is the clock schedule.
 In less than 2 hours we were down in Londa junction, and I must admit londa was not half of what I imagined it to be.
 It was a village hardly twice the size of its own railway station which didn’t hamper us from getting a taxi to Ganeshgudi - our rafting base.

 The first rapid was first love, it was great with Mani and me at the nose of the raft we got totally got drenched and the rapids to follow were all great.
 The best thing I enjoyed about the rafting was paddling forward in the rapids were everybody was asked to take cover.
 Balaji as you must have guessed by now was never paddling and was always taking cover.